Why is order flow so persistent?: Clues about the cause of the negative contribution of herding

 In Figure \ref{fab} we plot the probabilities above on a double logarithmic scale.
 When the broker at time $t$ and $t+\tau$ is the same there is no qualitative difference, regardless of whether the order at time $t$ changed the price, other than a small shift in scale.

 In contrast, when different brokers place the orders at time $t$ and $t+\tau$, the behavior changes dramatically.
-If the market order at time $t$ does not change the price, the probability that the signs of the two orders are the same is lower than before, but still positive.
+If the market order at time $t$ does not change the price, the probability that the signs of the two orders are the same is lower than before, but still higher than $1/2$.
 In contrast, if the market order at time $t$ changes the price, for most lags $\tau$ the subsequent order is more likely to have the opposite sign.
-Thus, after a market order that does not change the price other brokers tend to place their orders in the same direction, indicating a slight herding on short time scales, but after a market order that changes the price, the opposite happens: they are more likely to put their orders in the opposite direction, corresponding to anti-herding\footnote{ The interesting point is that splitting traders seem to act like ``noise traders'', i.e. they do not adapt their behavior to their own impact.
-The reason for this could be that they have already calculated their impact in their estimates of the trading cost, so it is expected.
-The same effect is also mentioned by \cite{Toth11}.}.
+Thus, after a market order that does not change the price, other brokers tend to place their orders in the same direction, indicating a slight herding on short time scales.
+In contrast, after a market order that changes the price, the opposite happens: they are more likely to put their orders in the opposite direction, causing negative autocorrelations.

 This is confirmed by decomposing the autocorrelation conditional on whether or not the market order at time $t$ changed the price, shown in Figure \ref{corrcond}.
-More precisely, we apply the herding/splitting decomposition of Eq.~(\ref{components}) to the conditional autocorrelations $E[(\epsilon_t -\mu)(\epsilon_{t+\tau}-\mu)|MO_t^0]$ and $E[(\epsilon_t -\mu)(\epsilon_{t+\tau}-\mu)|MO_t']$, where $\mu$ is the mean market order sign.
-When the market order at $t$ does not change the sign, the herding component decays to zero but never becomes very negative; in contrast, when the market order at $t$ changes sign, it is negative for roughly $\tau > 5$.
-The shape of the herding term is qualitatively similar to the probabilities shown in Fig. \ref{fab}.
+More precisely, we apply the decomposition of Eq.~(\ref{components}) to the conditional autocorrelations $E[(\epsilon_t -\mu)(\epsilon_{t+\tau}-\mu)|MO_t^0]$ and $E[(\epsilon_t -\mu)(\epsilon_{t+\tau}-\mu)|MO_t']$, where $\mu$ is the mean market order sign.
+When the market order at $t$ does not change the price, $C_{other}(\tau)$ decays to zero but never becomes very negative; in contrast, when the market order at $t$ changes price, it is negative for roughly $\tau > 5$.
+The shape of $C_{other}(\tau)$ is qualitatively similar to the probabilities shown in Figure \ref{fab}.